SchneeSchmitt/ADB-Android-Optimizer/README.md

 ## Unsupported list ❌
 ### [Halcyon](https://hlcyn.co/)
-The script will result in the phone auto-restarting to Fastboot.
+Running the script on this ROM will result in the phone auto-restarting to Fastboot.
 Tested on Redmi Note 9 (merlinx), Build ID: 20250316-0234